Comunitea/CMNT_00152_2018_DIS/project_addons/website_base/README.rst

 Disclaimer of Warranties
 ~~~~~~~~~~~~~~~~~~~~~~~~

-    **Attention!**
+    **Warning!**

     We provide this module as is, and we make no promises or guarantees about this correct working.

     Comunitea provides this application without warranty of any kind.

     Comunitea does not warrant that the module will meet your requirements;
     that the current application will be uninterrupted, timely, secure, or error-free or that any defects or errors will be corrected.